Midish user's manual and tutorial

 4. Install binaries, documentation and examples by typing ``make install'', possibly as root.

-5. If there isn't a ``/etc/midishrc'' file, then copy the sample file by typing in your shell:
+5. If there isn't a ``/etc/midishrc'' file, then copy the sample file by typing:

 cp midishrc /etc